AshleyFlow/Priority3/README.md

 ## Priority based state machine for Roblox
 <hr>

-Priority3 is a module that me and my friends use in all of our projects so I'm always making sure to add useful features to this module and fix its bugs

 you can use this module to easily add priority based states to your humanoids or other types of instances and have full control over them

 # <div align="center">Get</div>